brightspot/react-examples/brightspot-routing/README.md

 For a content type to leverage the routing APIs, it must implement the `Directory.Item` abstract class and the `createPermalink()` abstract method.

 The `createPermalink()` method automatically generates a permalink URL path for the content following the method implementation.
-The implementation should be based on a field from the content type (like `headline` in an **Article** type) and should include some form of string normalization (like replace spaces with hyphens).
+The implementation should be based on a field from the content type (e.g. `headline` in an **Article** type) and should include some form of string normalization (e.g. replace spaces with hyphens).

 ```ts
 [`createPermalink(com.psddev.cms.db.Site)`](site: Site): string {